-Every year, the Carding Academy of Traditional Arts throws a big bash to celebrate the winter solstice.
+Every year, the Carding Academy of Traditional Arts throws a big bash to celebrate the arrival of March and the imminence of spring.
 There’s a craft and food market, a big dance, and a cheap wine contest.

 A cheap wine contest?
 You betcha, and the invitations to participate are going out in the mail this week.

 “You are invited…” it said in vivid red letters on the front of the cream-colored envelopes.
-Carding’s postmaster, Ted Owens, smiled as Edie Wolfe set a large cardboard box full of them down on the PO’s counter.
+Carding’s postmaster, Ted Owen, smiled as Edie Wolfe set a large cardboard box full of them down on the post office’s counter.

 “Is that it?
 Just one box this year?”

 “Oh there’s lots more.
 The others are right behind me,” Edie panted as she pulled off her gloves.
 “Our mailing list for the cheap wine contest is over a thousand people now.
 Can you believe it?”

 “I sure can,” Ruth Goodwin said as she hipped the post office’s front door open, and staggered inside with a second box.

 “Here, let me get the door,” Andy Cooper said as he hurried up behind her to hold the handle.
 “Unless you’d rather I take the box.”

 “No, no, I think I’m okay,” Ruth said.

 “Coming through,” another voice yelled.
 Agnes Findley was recognizable only by the wildly striped hat clamped over her silver hair.
 Ted darted around the counter to steady her burden before it spilled on the floor.